garkimasera/rusted-ruins/README.md

 Operate the player character with the keyboard and mouse.

-Left click on tiles - Move to the tile, melee atack, or start talking.
+Left click on tiles - Move to the tile, melee attack, or start talking.

 Left click + Ctrl - Shoot by the ranged weapon.